Can You Wear Glasses And Be A Pilot

 In order for a pilot with vision impairment to receive an FAA medical certificate, they must provide valid documentation from an eye specialist that proves they can meet the FAA’s minimum vision standards.
 This includes a visual acuity of at least 20/400 in each eye separately or 20/200 with corrective lenses in at least one eye.
 Pilots must also have the ability to distinguish between colors necessary for flight operations such as red, green, and white.

-See also How Long Do Babies Wear Newborn Clothes
+See also How Long To Wear Invisalign

 In addition, those wishing to become pilots with vision impairments must pass an aviation medical examination administered by an FAA-designated Aviation Medical Examiner (AME).
 Qualified applicants will also need to undergo a special flight physical evaluation as part of the application process.
 This will include tests such as visual field tests and reaction time tests that are used to evaluate the applicant’s ability to safely operate an aircraft.